AvanzaBank/mimer/mimer-config/README.md

 MapConfigSource configSource = new MapConfigSource();
 DynamicConfig config = DynamicConfig.create(configSource);

-// Read property from configuration and provide a default-value if non present.
+// Read property from configuration and provide a default-value if not present.
 DynamicBoolean fooProp = config.readBooleanProperty("foo", false);

-// Since "foo" is not set in configSource it will fallback to default assertFalse(fooProp.get());
+// Since "foo" is not set in configSource it will fall back to default assertFalse(fooProp.get());

 // Update "foo" property in ConfigSource